TibiGG/Smart-Mirror-in-C/README.md

 To change it, `cd` back into the `widgets/` directory.
 Then open file `quotes.txt` and change it's content to your own desire.

-Resizable notes may come in a later update.
+Resizeable notes may come in a later update.